 Barry James - Mr. James is the President of Barry L James Advisory Services Ltd. and is currently contracted as the Chief Corporate Development Officer to Lloyd Sadd Insurance Brokers Ltd. Mr. James was previously Managing Partner of the Edmonton office of PricewaterhouseCoopers LLP, a position he held for 10 years.
 He received a Bachelor of Commerce (with Distinction) degree from the University of Alberta in 1980, qualified as a Chartered Accountant in 1983 and became a Fellow of the Chartered Accountants in 2007.
 He joined PwC in 1977 and was admitted to the partnership in 1989.
 He was the Managing Partner of the Edmonton office from July 2001 to June 2011.
-Mr. James was previously the Minister-appointed Chair of the Audit Committee of the Province of Alberta and previously a member of the University of Alberta Hospital Foundation Board.
+Mr. James was previously the Minister-appointed Chair of the Audit Committee of the Province of Alberta and the University of Alberta Board of Governors.
 Mr. James is currently a member of the Alberta Chapter of the Young Presidents' Organization.
 He also sits on the Boards of Corus Entertainment and ATB Financial, serving as Audit Committee Chair to both organizations.
-He has served as Chair of the Stollery Children's Hospital Foundation and on the Board of Directors of the Edmonton Convention Centre Authority, the Forest Industry Suppliers' Association of Alberta, the Edmonton Space and Science Foundation (TELUS World of Science) and the Support Network Foundation.
+Mr. James has been granted the ICD.D designation by the Institute of Corporate Directors, which represents a lifelong commitment to excellence in the boardroom, a desire to stay current, and to be a more effective director.
 Mr. James's education and experience provide him with the necessary knowledge and ability to fulfill the requirements as the chair of the Audit Committee of ACI.